Her Story

 21 West River Road, Rumson · former home of What's Your Beef

-She brought Pop's to Shrewsbury and took on one of Monmouth County's most beloved institutions: What's Your Beef, the iconic Rumson steakhouse that had been feeding the community since 1969.
-She acquired it, honored its legacy, and transformed it into Russell & Bette's — a French-American bistro with farm-to-table ingredients, moules frites, beef bourguignon, and bouillabaisse.
+She acquired one of Monmouth County's most beloved institutions — What's Your Beef, the iconic Rumson steakhouse since 1969 — and transformed it into Russell & Bette's.
+A French-American bistro with farm-to-table ingredients, moules frites, beef bourguignon, and bouillabaisse.
 Same warmth.
 New soul.

 Restaurant French-American